 Collaborated with the product creator of the Rapid Office Strain Assessment (ROSA), following it's acquisition, to streamline the task flow and improve the existing product experience.
 The redesign included improving interactions and updating the interface to align with the new style guide created by the MyAbilities UX designer.

-I continue to work with MyAbilities and an advisory role.
+I continue to work with MyAbilities in an advisory role.